sagarjois/terraform-nginx/README.md

 * Edit variables.tf file which contains credential and config information, feel free to add in your own default values.

+## Steps to create AWS resources using terraform to run nginx server

 * You'll have to place the EC2 key pair private ".pem" file in the same level as main.tf file or specify relative path to ".pem" file in the connection block for "private_key" inside file function in main.tf file.

 * After cloning this repo, cd into the folder and execute the command "terraform init" to initialize and download provider(AWS) plugins.